-Barriers to future attainment (It is important to remember that our school has a large proportion of disadvantaged pupils, but the number per rear group is variable and it can help to drill down to an individual level to measure impact.)
-In-sc hool barriers A. Disadvantaged pupils have lower Speech and Language skills than other pupils on entry to EYFS. В. Disadvantaged pupils are vulnerable to make less progress in comparison to their non-disadvantaged peers and are also vulnerable to not reaching age-related expectation in comparison with their non-disadvantaged peers nationally.
+Barriers to future attainment (It is important to remember that our school has a large proportion of disadvantaged pupils, but the number per year group is variable and it can help to drill down to an individual level to measure impact.)
+In-sch nool barriers A. Disadvantaged pupils have lower Speech and Language skills than other pupils on entry to EYFS.
+B. Disadvantaged pupils are vulnerable to make less progress in comparison to their non-disadvantaged peers and are also vulnerable to not reaching age-related expectation in comparison with their non-disadvantaged peers nationally.
 C. A high proportion of our disadvantaged pupils are also affected by their Special Educational Needs or Disabilities.
-Exteri nal barriers D. Vulnerable family situations impact on good learner skills and academic progress for some of our pupils.
-E. Attendance tracking shows that the vast majority of pupils with attendance rates below 90% in 2016/17 were disadvantaged.
-The same was true in 2017/18.
+Extern al barriers D. Vulnerable family situations impact on good learner skills and academic progress for some of our pupils.
+E. Attendance tracking shows that the vast majority of pupils with attendance rates below 90% are disadvantaged.
 The vast majority of pupils with U codes are disadvantaged.